 The man who was named after his grandfather, National Hero Norman Washington Manley, has put off death on countless occasions and has vowed to keep the door shut on that dark spectre for as long as he can.

 Six years ago he was washed away by raging water flowing through the Sandy Gully — one of the most dangerous experiences that anyone could undergo.
-To this day it remains a marvel that he survived the 90-minute ordeal that most would have perished under.
-He was not even hospitalised, as he discharged himself after hospital officials refused to allow him to smoke his cigarettes.
+To this day it remains a marvel that he survived the 90-minute ordeal under which most would have perished.
+He was not even hospitalised, as he discharged himself after hospital medical officials there refused to allow him to smoke his cigarettes.

 A few years before that, he endured the feeling of having the cold steel of a gun pressed to his temple by a bandit who had held up his father, Douglas, mere minutes before.

-"I have had an adventurous life," Manley admitted to the Jamaica Observer during an interview at his Caledonia Mall, Mandeville offices late last week.
+“I have had an adventurous life,” Manley admitted to the Jamaica Observer during an interview at his Caledonia Mall, Mandeville office.